1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 ```

 {: .box-note}
-**Note**: This blog was heavily inspired by [Luke ALlan Whyte's](http://lukeallanwhyte.com/) work in which he built a python module named [text-pack](https://github.com/lukewhyte/textpack) which does this task of grouping similar strings very efficiently and I would definitely recommend you all to have a look at it.
+**Note**: This blog was heavily inspired by [Luke Allan Whyte's](http://lukeallanwhyte.com/) work in which he built a python module named [text-pack](https://github.com/lukewhyte/textpack) which does this task of grouping similar strings very efficiently and I would definitely recommend you all to have a look at it.

 **Thanks!!**